 If you are interested in joining the Bunbury Multicultural Group, attending our many celebrations or helping out at our events please follow us on Facebook or email firstname.lastname@example.org

 Dine with Me

 Social events where community members are given the opportunity to engage and make new friends and build networks is a big part of what the Bunbury Multicultural Group does in the community.
 The Dine with Me initiative is an old activity and has been spruced up with a new title allowing people to recognise the casual, fun vibe of a typical BMG gathering.

 Stories are a huge part of a migrant's experience and we want to share our stories with you and want you to share your stories with us.
 The This is Me project will be looking at presenting stories in public spaces and cafes throughout 2019 as well as having your story printed in the Bunbury Mail.
+You will also have the opportunity to share your story during Dine with Me events throughout the year.
 We are also looking forward to an exciting future art project to tell our stories in a more artistic way, in partnership with the Bunbury Regional Art Galleries.
 Ask us how you can get involved by emailing email@example.com

 Other past activities